PulpSpy/Confluence/2021/Monty Hall.md

 ###### Jeremy Clark

 Steven Pinker's new book *Rationality* is a good synthesis of a bunch of scientific non-fiction over the years.
-I am definitely not the target audience for the book; I think nearly every topic he covers was already in one or more of the books I've read (including off the top of my head): *The Undoing Project; The Drunkard's Walk; Nudge; Predictable Irrational; Fooled by Randomness; Thinking, Fast and Slow; The Signal and the Noise; Freakonomics; Superforecasting; Innumeracy; (Mis)Behavior of Markets; etc., etc.*

-Given all this, Rationality is still an enjoyable read.
-I would recommend it to friends who haven't read the 20+ other books as a very adequate summary.
+I am definitely not the target audience for Pinker's book.
+I think nearly every topic he covers was already in one or more of the books I've read (including off the top of my head: *The Undoing Project; The Drunkard's Walk; Nudge; Predictable Irrational; Fooled by Randomness; Thinking, Fast and Slow; The Signal and the Noise; Freakonomics; Superforecasting; Innumeracy; (Mis)Behavior of Markets; etc., etc.*).
+Given all this, *Rationality* is still an enjoyable read.
+I think it is nearly a complete stand-in for 20+ other books, as many of those have only a few key ideas.

 I did learn a few new things as well!
 One topic that comes up a lot in this literature is the Monty Hall problem.
 From Wikipedia, it is described as: